 Toward the end of the fellowship, you'll also have the opportunity to present your accomplishments to the senior vice presidents.

 AVP, Strategic Planning; Manager, Inventory Operations; Director, Regional Strategic Projects; and Category Administrator, Supply Chain are just some examples of positions that former fellows either currently hold or positions they moved into after completing the Fellowship Program at HonorHealth.

 Who can apply?

 The fellowship application is open to individuals who have completed:

-Applicants must have been awarded their degree prior to the start of the fellowship.
+Applicants must have been awarded their degree prior to the start of the fellowship or have completed the didactic portion of their degree requirements before the start of the fellowship if enrolled in a 3-year program.
 Applicants who have graduated from a CAHME-accredited program are preferred.
 HonorHealth does not sponsor work visas at this time.

 How do I apply?

 The NAFCAS applicant portal opens on June 12, and all applications must be submitted through NAFCAS by Oct.2 to be considered for the fellowship in the upcoming calendar year.
 Submit the following documents: